-The Baltimore, MD/Washington DC area is full of interesting places to see and things to do of interest to fans of science, science fiction, art, history and more!
-If you want to arrive early or extend your stay in the Baltimore/DC area, here are some suggestions on places to go and their websites for additional information.
+The Baltimore/Washington DC area is full of interesting places to see and things to do of interest to fans of science, science fiction, art, history and more!
+If you arrive early or extend your stay in the Baltimore/DC area, here are some suggestions.

 BALTIMORE MD AREA

 - Baltimore’s Inner Harbor, 561 Light St, Baltimore, MD 21202, http://baltimore.org/article/

 Shops, restaurants, museums, boat rentals and more.
 There are activities and events year round at the Inner Harbor.
 A trip to the Harbor can include stops at the National Aquarium, the Maryland Science Center, Camden Yards and Baltimore’s World Trade Center.

 - The Baltimore Museum of Art, 10 Art Museum Dr, Baltimore, MD 21218, (443) 573-1700, http://baltimore.org/listings/

 All year long, Maryland’s largest art museum showcases a dazzling collection, ranging from ancient mosaics to contemporary art, plus ever-changing exhibitions, sculpture gardens, an eclectic museum shop and a scenic restaurant.
 General admission is free.